Xabaril/BeatPulse/doc/beatpulse.md

 # Beat Pulse Requests

-By default, the global path returns the aggregated state of all liveness checkers, including the out of box *self* check added.
+By default, the global path returns the aggregated state of all configured liveness, including the out of box *self* check added.

 If all liveness are up and running, *BeatPulse* returns HTTP 200 OK.